d6lts/linkchecker/README.txt

 If not, make sure the cron is configured and running properly on your Drupal installation.
 The Link checker module also logs somewhat useful info about it's activity under Administer -> Logs -> Recent log entries.

+Known issues:

+1. drupal_http_request() does handle (invalid) non-absolute redirects, http://drupal.org/node/164365
+   Until this issue is fixed in core the permanently moved links are not automatically updated by the "Update permanently moved links" featue to the newly provided URL.
+   -> Solution: Manually fix these links or apply the patch.